Episode 3 – Layan’s Cabin

 Layan: Well now young cub — we better get you fixed up for the night.
 I’ve got a spare cot up in the rafters — how about you give me a hand to get it down?

-Layan and Jaak then managed to maneuver the cot down from the rafters, without disturbing any of the myriad of other accoutrements stored in the rafters that may have fallen on their heads during the extraction.
+Layan and Jaak then managed to manoeuvre the cot down from the rafters without disturbing any of the myriad of other accoutrements stored in the rafters that may have fallen on their heads during the extraction.
 The cot was the old wooden type with cross legs and a canvas hammock.
 A few grey wool blankets and a patchwork quilt later, and the cot looked invitingly ready for a tired cub to curl up into for the night.

 Layan: Oh yes, young cub, I almost forgot…